-The first time we ate it, we were camped in Cusco (Peru), at the well-known Quintalala Campsite for overlanders.
-Besides using the campsite as a base to visit Machu Picchu and other famous sites in the area, here we spent time with kindred spirits, sharing travel stories around campfires (read about it here).
+The first time we ate hummus, we were camped in Cusco (Peru), at the well-known Quinta Lala Campsite for overlanders.
+Besides using the campsite as a base to visit Machu Picchu and other famous sites in the area, we spent time with kindred spirits, sharing travel stories around campfires.

-Emily, from Our Open Road (find them here) is a fabulous cook and she introduced us to hummus.
-It immediately became one of our favorite foods.
-We use it as a food dip for carrots, cucumber or other vegetables, and love it as a spread on our bread.
+We use hummus as a food dip for carrots, cucumber or other vegetables, and love it as a spread on our bread.